 - 4. To install the replacement backup battery, remove the adhesive protector and press the backup battery into place in the same location from which the first battery was removed. - 5.
 Connect the JST cable connector to the logic board.
 Check that it is fully seated.

-Quick Test: Check the time.
-Remove all power, both AC and battery, and wait 10 minutes.
-Boot the system again to check that the system continues to keep accurate time.
+• Check the time.
+Remove both AC and battery power.
+Wait 10 minutes, then restart the computer to check that the system continues to keep accurate time.

 JST Connectors